Columbus sailed the ocean blue.

 The resolution also says the board “has a responsibility to oppose the systematic racism towards Indigenous people in the United States, which perpetuates high rates of poverty and income inequality, exacerbating disproportionate health, education and social crises.”

-It urges district staff to “include the teaching of the history, culture and government of the indigenous peoples of our state.”
+It urges district staff to “include the teaching of the history, culture and government of the indigenous peoples of our state.”take our poll - story continues below

 The Seattle City Council will vote next Monday, Oct.
 6, whether to celebrate “Indigenous Peoples’ Day” on the same day as the Columbus Day holiday.